million-views/packages/deepstate/README.md

 ### Versioning (`__version`)

-DeepState includes non-enumerable `__version` signals for advanced use cases, primarily framework integration:
+DeepState includes non-enumerable `__version` signals for advanced use cases, primarily framework integration or coarse-grained change detection:

-- `store.__version`: Increments after every action completes.
-Useful for coarse-grained change detection.
+- `store.__version`: A signal that increments after every _attached action_
+  completes its batch.
+Useful for triggering updates in frameworks that don't automatically subscribe deeply (see Svelte adapter example).
-- `state.myArray.__version`: Increments when an array's structure changes (elements added/removed/length changed via proxy).
-Useful for optimizing list rendering updates.
+- `state.myArray.__version`: A signal associated with each proxied array that increments when the array's structure changes (elements added/removed/length changed via proxy methods or index assignment/deletion).
+Useful for optimizing list rendering updates by depending on this signal.

-These are typically used internally by framework adapters (like the Svelte example below).
+These are typically used internally by framework adapters or custom effect logic, not usually needed in standard application code.

 ### Server-Side Rendering (SSR)

-DeepState works in SSR environments.
+DeepState is designed to work in SSR environments.

-- It automatically detects SSR (or use `DEEPSTATE_MODE=SSR` env var).
+- **Automatic Detection:** Detects Node.js environments without `window` as SSR (override via `DEEPSTATE_MODE=SSR`).
-- Uses non-reactive signal mocks (`SSRSignal`, `SSRComputed`).
+- **Signal Mocks:** Uses non-reactive `SSRSignal`, `SSRComputed` mocks in SSR.
-- Computed properties re-evaluate on every access.
+  They hold state and compute values on access but don't track dependencies for reactivity.
+- **Computed Evaluation:** Computeds run synchronously on value access during SSR.
-- Use `store.toJSON()` to get serializable state for hydration on the client.
+- **Serialization:** Use `store.toJSON()` for serializable state (excludes computeds) to send to the client.
-- Client-side reactivity (`effect`) will not run on the server.
+- **Hydration:** Initialize the client store using `reify` with the state received from the server.
+- **Escape Hatch Behavior:** See the Escape Hatch section above for details on default vs. React SSR behavior.
+- **Recommendation for React SSR:** With the recommended Babel transform set up (see React section), render values using standard proxy access (`{state.prop}`).
+This pattern works reliably for SSR/hydration and is automatically made reactive by the transform.
+If direct access to the signal object is needed (e.g., for effects), use the escape hatch (`$prop`); if rendering its value explicitly is required for some reason, use `{$prop.value}`.

 ## Framework Integration Examples